15 Warning Signs It’s Time to Cease All Contact With Someone

 Getty Images/iStockphoto

-If they’re always bailing on plans or showing up late, it’s not just annoying — it’s disrespectful.
-Your time matters too.
-If they can’t be bothered to stick to their word, why should you stick around?
+If they’re always bailing on plans or showing up late, they’re telling you that your time isn’t important.
+It’s disrespectful and it’s a sign they only show up when it’s convenient for them.
+Your time matters, and if they can’t be bothered to stick to their word, you shouldn’t be bothered to stick around.

 8. You don’t feel safe with them.